A Poignant Patriot Moment

 - Another “tells of a furious hand-to-hand encounter between an American and a British soldier in the front door of the stone house.
 The deep gashes of the swords (were) still shown in the old walnut doorposts” in Rumple’s day, but those had to be replaced.
 A different source says the British were using the house as a prison and the American was trying to escape, but this seems unlikely given how far it was from the British camp.

-- In 1701, Englishman John Lawson, making an epic exploration of the Carolina colony mostly on foot in an arc from Charleston to Washington, N.C., walked up the Native American trading path probably followed today by the railroad parallel to Long Street.
+- In 1701, Englishman John Lawson, making an epic exploration of the Carolina colony mostly on foot in an arc from Charleston to Washington, N.C., walked up the Native American trading path along today’s railroad.

 - As president, George Washington stayed in Salisbury overnight on his tour of the southern states on May 30-31, 1791.
 The 1953 program quoted earlier says, “Barrels of tar were lighted, cannons boomed, hundreds of people gathered, speeches were made, parties were given and toasts were drunk to the great general.”